-PUBLIC IMAGE, LTD. – “COMMERCIAL ZONE” LP plus 2 live sets
+PUBLIC IMAGE, treat LTD. – “COMMERCIAL ZONE” LP plus 2 live sets

 Before Lydon and Co. could track “This Is What You Want,” Levene did a mix job on the material from the aborted earlier sessions.
 When done, Levene submitted the tracks as “the next PiL album”, while Lydon dismissed the idea of releasing it under the band’s name.
 “Commercial Zone,” as Levene’s collection was called, was abandoned by Virgin Records, forcing Levene to put it out briefly in the U.S. on a record label created just for this one-off release.
 It’s been commercially unavailable ever since.